-Mt Hawthorn’s town centre includes Scarborough Beach Road and the northern end of Oxford Street; public areas that are essentially the community’s ‘living room’ where we undertake a variety of everyday activities such as meeting people, shopping or browsing, conducting business, dining, relaxing or simply walking on the way to elsewhere.
+Mt Hawthorn’s town centre includes Scarborough Beach Road and the northern end of Oxford Street.
+These busy public areas are essentially the community’s ‘living room’ where we undertake a variety of everyday activities such as going to school, meeting for coffee, shopping or browsing, conducting business, dining, relaxing, catching public transport, walking or cycling.

-These main streets are always open for anyone to enjoy, unlike a shopping centre mall, and are well connected to the rest of the neighbourhood.
+These main streets are always open for anyone to enjoy -unlike a shopping centre mall, and are well connected to the rest of the neighbourhood.
 The streets are suited to the human scale and encourage walking or cycling – the most energy efficient and healthy way of getting around – yet traffic is still accommodated.
-Most of the buildings address the footpath, and include awnings to offer the pedestrian protection from the rain and sun.
+Most of the buildings access the footpath, and include awnings to offer the pedestrian protection from the rain and sun.
 The activities within the buildings are accessible and clearly visible through the glazed frontages.

 Over time, the landscape in the streets has matured, with the mix of ground covers, container plants and trees now providing a leafy, calming greenness in the town centre environment.